 Open or Closed Casket: Which to Choose?

-Some people find it consoling to have closure with the deceased.
-An open casket can offer a chance for some measure of closure.
+Some people find it consoling to have a sense of closure with the deceased.
+An open casket can offer a chance for some measure of resolution in the midst of the grieving process.

 You can have that last look, final kiss, or whisper something in your loved one’s ear.
 Family and friends like to place mementos in an open casket.
 It’s comforting to put a personal item with your loved one.